khalilAmustafa/Vision-Career/README.md

 * Use a physical device or emulator.
 * Ensure Flutter SDK is installed and configured.
 * Make sure your APIs are enabled in Google Cloud / Vertex AI before testing.
-* If learning resources or AI recommendations fail, verify your API keys/config first.
+* If learning resources, AI recommendations, quizzes, or Phase 3 generation fail, verify your API keys/config first.

 ---